zbchristian/OVMS-Lilygo-based-Module/Readme.md

 Limitations
 -----------
 - The flash memory size of only 4MB Flash does no allow Over-the-Air updates of the firmware.
 So, each change requires access via the USB-C port
-- Only two CAN busses limits the application to certain cars
+- Only two CAN buses
 - No GPIO extender
 - No SD-Card support